 The LSM trains and certifies volunteers to collect scientific water quality data of the highest quality.
 Each volunteer participates in an initial training workshop and is re-certified on a regular basis.
 Most volunteer lake monitors collect transparency (water clarity) data with a Secchi Disk and a viewing scope.

 Volunteers collect data every two weeks from May to October, and submit their data three times per season directly to the LSM: June 30, August 31, and at the end of the season.
 The LSM staff reviews the data and forwards it electronically to the Data entry coordinators, who enter the information collected into a database.
-The data are compiled into the LSM Annual Report and the Maine DEP individual lake reports, which are published in the spring.
+The data are compiled by the Maine DEP, which then creates the individual lake reports, which are published in the spring.